Grand Canyon University in Arizona

-On the second floor of the Student Union, one of the largest Starbucks in the country exists.
-The third and fourth floor features a bigger better library opened in fall 2013 with 18 group study rooms and 130 computers.
+The third and fourth floor of the Student Union features a bigger better library opened in fall 2013 with 18 group study rooms and 130 computers.

 Adjacent to the Student Union on campus, GCU's Thunder Alley provides a modern dining experience that includes a convenience store, Chick-fil-a, Subway and a few other choices.
 On the lower level of Thunder Alley, students can escape into Thunderground, featuring a 6-lane bowling alley and an intimate venue for concerts that have been headlined by some of the most nationally-renowned Christian music artists.